yehia67/documentation/wallets/0.1/trinity/concepts/hardware-wallet.md

 # Hardware wallet

-**A hardware wallet, sometimes referred to as cold storage, is a physical electronic device that secures your funds.**
+**A hardware wallet, sometimes referred to as cold storage, is a physical electronic device that stores your seed and signs bundles for you offline.
+If you [create a Trinity account with a hardware wallet](https://trinity.iota.org/hardware), you can't send transactions without it.**

-Hardware wallets do the following:
-- Creates and stores seeds
-- Signs value transactions

-Hardware wallets are an extra layer of security.
-If you [create a Trinity account with a hardware wallet](https://trinity.iota.org/hardware), you can't send transactions without it.

-## Seed creation and seed storage
+## How seeds are created and stored

 Seeds are created using a sequence of randomly generated words.
+These words are the key to your device.
+When you set up a hardware wallet, it will give you instructions to write down and never lose your randomly generated words.

 After a seed has been created, it will never leave the device, even when you connect it to your computer.

-When you set up a hardware wallet, it will give you instructions to both write down and never lose your randomly generated words.
-These words are the key to your device.

-If you ever lose a hardware wallet, you can still access your funds by entering your randomly generated words in another hardware wallet.
+If you ever lose a hardware wallet, you can recreate your seed by entering your randomly generated words in another hardware wallet.

-## Transaction signing

-When you send a value transaction, it must contain a valid signature that was created using the correct private key.
+## How bundles are signed

-Bundles are signed on the device.
-Private keys never leave a hardware wallet, so it's impossible for an attacker to steal your IOTA tokens without it.
+Bundles are signed on the device, so it's impossible for an attacker to steal your IOTA tokens without it.

 ## Supported hardware wallets